Jessica Vial ~ Climate scientist and researcher in atmospheric physics

 My interest is on the role of shallow convective clouds and the various factors that control their spatio-temporal variability.
 This includes:

 - The diurnal cycle of oceanic tradewind cumuli.
 Early field campaigns in the Tropical North Atlantic ocean, more than 40 years ago, have made important contributions to its discovery.
-But since then this topic has received very little attention, so that our knowledge of the diurnal processes in this fair-weather oceanic cumulus regime and their influence on climate at broader scales remains extremely limited.
+But since then this topic has received very little attention, so that our knowledge of the diurnal processes in this oceanic shallow cumulus regime and their influence on climate at broader scales remains extremely limited.
 I recently relaunched the exploration of this topic, which today is subject to a growing interest in the community.

 The diurnal cycle reflects the evolution of two cloud populations: